 Best Alternative: Adonit Note+

 One of the most significant benefits of using the Adonit Note+ is that it works across multiple Apple devices, including iPhones.
 Yes, you read that correctly!
 Featuring a 1.9mm so-called Pixelpoint tip, the digital pencil offers pressure sensitivity, palm rejection, shortcut buttons, and even a grip sensor that detects when you pick it up.
 For charging, the Adonit Note+ comes with a dongle that plugs into a USB port.
 It takes one hour of charging time for 14 hours of use.

 As is often the case with many non-Apple Pencil stylus, the Adonit Note+ does involve some lag time, depending on the device.
 The unofficial rule of thumb: the older your Apple device, the more likely the stylus will lag.
 Also, be aware that the Adonit Note+ is thicker and heavier than the Pencil.

 - Compatible with many devices, including handsets

 - Thick and heavy

-The first-generation Apple Pencil is the best stylus you can buy for your iPad, assuming you don't own the latest iPad Pro models, which only support the newer Apple Pencil.
+The second-generation Apple Pencil is the best iPad stylus you can buy for your iPad, assuming you own a supported iPad.
+Remember, this includes the iPad Air (2020), 12.9-inch iPad Pro (third- and fourth-generation), and 11-inch iPad Pro (first- and second-generation).